HydraMeshnet/developer-portal/glossary.md

 A service provider entity that is verifying the validity of a signature by looking up DID documents and comparing access rights.
 This can be the same entity as the inspector.

-*The verifier does not see any private information contained in the claim, only cryptographical hashes, signatures and other information relevant to validate the cryptography.*
+*The verifier does not see any private information contained in the claim, only cryptographical hashes, signatures, and other information relevant to validate the cryptography.*

 ## Vault

-A vault is our version of a hierarchical deterministic wallet, which has additional capabilities with regard to our DAC framework.
+A vault is our version of a hierarchical deterministic wallet, which has additional capabilities regarding our DAC framework.
 It has two functionalities: key generation and state storage.
-The different keys are generated according to the BIP32, BIP39 and BIP44 standards from a master seed.
-Additionaly, it keeps track on which kind of keys have been used and what kind of layer-2 objects (e.g. DID's) have been initialized.
+The different keys are generated according to the BIP32, BIP39, and BIP44 standards from a master seed.
+Additionally, it keeps track of which kind of keys have been used and what kind of layer-2 objects (e.g. DID's) have been initialized.
 To prevent leakage of the private keys, the vault encrypts the master seed with a password.

 ## Content ID

 Content IDs are used to identify and refer to a unique piece of data, such as claims.
 Content IDs are usually created by defining a serialization format for a dataset and applying a hash function.
 It has the following properties:

 - Different data will be provably hashed to different values in practical applications.
-- Knowing only the hash of a data you cannot guess the data itself (calculating the pre-image is hard).
+- Knowing only the hash of data you cannot guess the data itself (calculating the pre-image is hard).
-- Knowing both the hash and the data you cannot create a different data that hashes to the same number (calculating a second pre-image is hard).
+- Knowing both the hash and the data you cannot create different data that hashes to the same number (calculating a second pre-image is hard).

 These properties imply that if you present a content ID to an *untrusted* peer and they show you some content that has the content ID you asked for, you can be sure that they showed you the genuine content.

 ## Claim

 Each DID might have a set of related data (i.e. claims) about the subject it represents.
-[Witness Signatures](#) attest the validity of the claims.
+[Witness Signatures](#) attest to the validity of the claims.
 These claims can be collected inside a digital wallet and presented for verification.
 It is possible to keep sensitive parts of the claims private, i.e. masked out from verifiers.
 This ensures that the verifier only sees the data relevant for him.

 ```json
 # Example